maxloopinmok/weekly-report/49 - 2023 Monday July 17 to Sunday July 23.md

 - in progress.

 ### 8) Read books to improve job search, contextual awareness, and tech skills
 - read parts of the book "No Job?
-No Sweat!"
+No Sweat!
+Turn Your Know-How into Income!"